-Alternative copper alloys (brass, bronze) should be investigated as well, both for addressing the production process issues and for optimising the detector performance.
+Alternative copper alloys (e.g. bronze) and/or materials (e.g. iron) may be investigated as well, both for addressing the production process issues and for optimising the detector performance.

-5.4.4 Sensors and readout electronics
+4.4.4 Sensors and readout electronics

 To separately read out the signals from the S and C fibre forest and avoid oversampling of late developing showers is an issue that may be successfully addressed through the use of Silicon Photo-Multipliers (SiPM).
 They would allow the separate reading of each fibre and provide magnetic field insensitivity.
-In principle, assuming powering and cooling do not pose issues, the transverse segmentation could be made as small as a fibre spacing, or $1.5 \, \mathrm{mm}$.
+In principle, assuming powering and cooling do